Website The Center for Women and Families

 - Participate in on-call rotation for hospital advocacy.

-- Support the ongoing operation of CWF by assisting in occasional coverage for groups, crisis line, shelter staffing, client desk, and other client services as assigned.
+- Support the ongoing operation of CWF by assisting in occasional coverage for groups, crisis line, shelter staffing, front desk, and other client services as needed.

 - Comply with State reporting guidelines for abuse and neglect.